measurement-factory/squid-notes/thumbs.md

 ----

-A Comm::Connection owner must maintain a closing callback.
+<a name="conn-close-cb"></a>A Comm::Connection owner must maintain a closing callback.
 ----

 Even with a closing handler, the owner has to tolerate a _closing_ connection,